Inner Richmond | 06/19/2017-06/30/2017

 Billy Lawley, Entertainment Ranger

 Billy has been a musician for as long as he can remember.
 He began piano lessons at the age of 5 and began singing at the age of 15.
 Billy has a wealth of experience teaching young students as a music instructor.
 He moved from Dallas, Texas in 2012, where he spent five years in the elementary classroom as a music teacher.
 Since that time, Billy has formed his own music teaching studio in the East Bay and works as a resident Composer with schools throughout the Bay Area with the San Francisco Opera Guild.
 He is a certified music therapist and is always considering the unique needs of each student, including kids with special needs.
 Billy is known for being “bodacious” and has an awesome energy that kids love!
-When not teaching, he sings with a community chorus in the East Bay.
-During the winter season, you may very well see him performing as a caroler in full Victorian costume!
+When not teaching, he sings whenever possible and will be performing with the San Francisco Opera Chorus this summer in Götterdämmerung, the final opera of Wagner’s ring cycle.
+During the winter season, you may very well see him performing as a caroler in full Victorian costume with The Merrie Olde Christmas Carolers!

 Lukas Kasimor, Adventure Guide (Counselor)